 Soak Them In Brine

-Now, make a brine solution by adding your rock salt to some warm water until you get a thick syrup consistency.
+Secondly, make a brine solution by adding your rock salt to warm water until you get a thick syrup consistency.
 Once the brine is ready, add some salt-dried baits to a zip-lock bag and seal it.

 Roll the baits around the brine and leave them until they suck up all the salty brine to create a rehydrated boilie packed with salt.

-You can stop here but also go one step further to make the baits even more attractive.
+You can stop here or go one step further to make the baits more attractive.

 Add Some Larger Crystals